Kartohan/inventory-application-TOP/README.md

 # inventory-app-TOP-project

+04.03.23 Update
+s3 bucket + multer for image storage is here!
+I think i should add s3 to some my other projects too, instead of server it only with multer local storage.

 I did it!
 It was very interesting.
 I learned a lot of things during this project.
 The most difficult part was working with the module "multer" and "express-validator" It took me many hours to understand how to properly validate images.
 I'm very happy to present my project to you!